fairDataSociety/FIPs/text/0062-graffiti-feed.md

 1. cannot keep the canonical order of the updates in the indices
 2. different payloads cannot occur on the same index

-The `1` point is because the data will be eventually garbage collected from the network (in Swarm this is based on the a Postage Stamp value).
+The `1` point is because the data will be eventually garbage collected from the network (in Swarm this is based on the Postage Stamp value).
-The garbage collected records will be replaced with newer content on lower indices, because even though everyone is free to write on every index, the application starts to fetch updates always from the beginning.
+The garbage collected records will be replaced with newer content on lower indices because even though everyone is free to write on every index, the application starts to fetch updates always from the beginning.
 Because of this everyone is incentivized to write on the lowest free index.